Breed Standards : Herding Dog Group : English Shepherd

 (A dog with a Disqualification must not be considered for placement in a conformation event, and must be reported to UKC.)

 Unilateral or bilateral cryptorchid.
-Extreme aggressiveness or shyness.
+Viciousness or extreme shyness.
 Excessive white covering more than 1/3 of dog.
 Solid white coats.
 Whites with black or sable spots.
 Blue merles.
 Solid red or red merle.
 Solid black coat.
 Albinism.